breatheco-de/content/src/content/lesson/everything-you-need-to-start-using-sqlalchemy.md

 ```
 ### SAVEPOINT command

-SAVEPOINT command is used to temporarily to save a transaction so that you can rollback to that state using the ROLLBACK command whenever you need to, you can use like this:
+SAVEPOINT command is used to temporarily to save a transaction so that you can rollback to that state using the ROLLBACK command whenever needed, you can use like this:
 ```jsx
 SAVEPOINT savepoint_name;
 ```